sg893052/sonic-buildimage/L2/IGMP_Snooping/IGMP_Snooping_HLD.md

  6. Aging of dynamic mrouter ports will be supported.
 Static mrouter ports will not timed out, they have to be un-configured explicitly.
  7. Support static multicast group configuration.
 Static l2mc entries will not timed out, they have to be un-configured explicitly.
  8. Support trapping IGMP and PIM Hello control packets to CPU.
  9. Support Link-layer topology changes (due to STP) and generate queries on all non-mrouter ports for faster convergence.
- 10.Ability to enable the logging at different levels of the l2mcast module.
- 11.Support IGMP Snooping for MCLAG
+10. Support IGMP Snooping for MCLAG

 ### 1.1.2 Configuration and Management Requirements